M/Sgt. Osborne McDonald

 | M/Sgt.
 Osborne

-McDonald was the son of Mrs. Mary Anderson.
+McDonald was the son of Mrs. Mary Anderson and was

 Canada.
-It is known that he had
+It is known that he had three

 At some point, his family

 After finishing his schooling, Osborne took a job at the local General Motors plant in Janesville where he worked as a machinist.
-He resided at 210 West Laurel Avenue in Janesville.
-He also joined the Wisconsin National Guard's 32nd Tank Company headquartered in an armory in Janesville.
+He resided at 210 West Laurel Avenue in Janesville and joined the Wisconsin National Guard's 32nd Tank Company headquartered in an armory in Janesville.
 During his years with the tank company, he served as the chief mechanic for the company.

 Osborne's mother passed away before he was called to federal service in the fall of 1940.
+On November 27th, the company left for Ft.
+Knox, Kentucky and a year of federal service.
 His tank company was now A Company, 192nd Tank Battalion and assigned to duty at Fort Knox, Kentucky.

 In January, 1941, Headquarter Company was formed with men from the four letter companies of the battalion.
-It was at this time that Osborne was transferred to HQ.
+It was at this time that Osborne was transferred to the company.
 With this transfer, he was put in charge of tank maintenance.
-It was his job to make sure that the tanks, trucks, jeeps and motorcycles ran.
+It was his job to make sure that the tanks, trucks, jeeps, and motorcycles ran.

-The one thing that Osborne and the other members
+The one thing that Osborne, and the other

-members A Company who had been selected to join HQ
+members A Company who had been selected to join

 beer.
 On Saturday night, they would buy at